zenaro147/wifi-gbp-emulator/readme.md

 * You can only use one WiFi Network due an ESP32 issue, even if you add more then one in `conf.json`.
 Access Point mode works fine;

 ### ⚠ Take care ⚠
 You should not power the ESP from the GameBoy, as this might damage the GameBoy itself.
-What you see in the video was meant as a proof of concept which is basically not implemented anymore